Lowland streaked tenrec: Distribution and habitat

 The lowland streaked tenrec is found in the northern and eastern regions of Madagascar.
 Its habitat includes primary and secondary tropical forests, shrubland, and agricultural land.
-It lives at low elevations, from 0 to 1,550 meters above sea level.
+It lives at low elevations, up to 1550 m above sea level.

 Description

 Physical appearance

 The average body size for H. semispinosus is a length of 140 mm, but adults have been recorded to grow up to a maximum of 172 mm.
-Body weight for adults of this species can range from 125 to 280 g.
+Body weight of this species can range from 125 to 280 g.
 This species has a black, spiny pelage with yellow or chestnut-brown stripes that run the length of the body.
 A median yellow stripe runs down the rostrum along with one dorsal and two lateral stripes that mark the length of the body and may serve as a warning to predators.
-Quills are present in this species, and are longer and more numerous on the head and nuchal area.
+Quills are present in this species and are longer and more numerous on the head and nuchal area.
 The ventral region contains few to no quills, but quills do have the ability to detach in predation defense.

 Unique aspects

 H. semispinosus possesses sensory hairs that are scattered on the dorsum that are similar to vibrissae.
 It has an evolutionary adaptation for its semifossorial habits with a well-developed lateral and long heads of M. triceps brachii and enlarged M. teres major that function as an extensor of the elbow joint and as an adductor of the upper arm for digging.
 This species also has elongated hands and second, third, and fourth digit adaptation that acts as the main fossorial adaptation.
-The middle of the skull of this species is long and low, the alveolar processes of the maxilla, premaxilla, and mandible are reduced, and the is palate narrow.
+The middle of the skull of this species is long and low, the alveolar processes of the maxilla, premaxilla, and mandible are reduced, and its palate is narrow.
 The teeth are small, spaced, and placed farther forward on the skull.
 The temporal muscles and sagittal and nuchal crests are weaker compared to other tenrec species.

 In addition, the lowland streaked tenrec has been found to have thermolability, which depends on factors such as habitat and temperature.